luismalddonado/ESP32WaterMeter/README.md

 1. Change Device ID with the ID of your Domoticz virtual sensor
 2. Change Domoticz User, Password and Server

 Unfortunatly if the ESP32 device is rebooted all this configuration is lost.
-I recommend to do this configuration changes in source code before flashsing!
+I recommend to do this configuration changes in source code before flashing!